How To Write A Personal Mission Statement In 8 Steps

-Creating a personal mission statement forces clarity, helps you define a purpose, and serves as the foundation for your life goals.
+Creating a personal mission statement forces clarity, helps you define a plan, and serves as the foundation for your life goals.
 It also helps you identify the underlying reasons for your choices and behaviors and what truly motivates you to make positive change.

 Writing it down on paper makes it real.
 Your mission statement becomes your own personal constitution — the basis for life-directing decisions, as well as making daily choices that impact you and those around you.